Gayathrijonnalagadda/NGS-Data-Analysis/README.md

 ---
 ## **Next Steps** 🚀
-1️⃣ **Antibiotic resistance gene identification** using CARD or AMRFinderPlus.
+1️⃣ **Functional annotation with SnpEff and Antibiotic resistance gene identification** using CARD or AMRFinderPlus.
 2️⃣ **Phylogenetic analysis** to determine strain relationships.
 3️⃣ **Comparative genomics** to analyze mutations relative to other strains.
 4️⃣ **Functional analysis of resistance genes**.